Hendrix-CS/csci150/labs/doublets.md

 For example, pseudocode for a guessing-game could look like this:

     Generate a number for the human to guess
-    As long as the human has not guessed the number Request a guess from the human
+    While the human has not guessed the number:
+        Request a guess from the human
         If it's too high or too low, say so Congratulate the human on their insight

 The point is that this is *structured* like Python, using indentation and hinting at loops and conditionals.
 But the individual pieces are just English descriptions, which you will later translate into precise Python code.
+You do **not** need to use any functions at this point---we will do that later.

 To demonstrate the eventual behavior of the program, here is a sample run of the Doublets game.
 For now, do not worry about what